It may seem a little alarming, but schooling for all French children is compulsory in the calendar year the child turns 3.

 The French school system is based on cycles, and Grande section is the end of Cycle 1.
 So while parents may feel a bit more pressure, the teachers try not to place any on the students.

+In terms of international equivalence, Grande section is the equivalent of Kindergarten, where children attend when they are 5 years old.
 Grande section kids will know how to write in capitals and small letters, and will start to read some words.
 (Reading, however, is a skill fully learnt in CP aka 1st grade.)